GuessHuIAm/bleatcode/README.md

    - `$ make run`
 3. The prompt will ask you a series of introductory questions!
    - What is your name?
    - Have you been on Bleetcode before?
-If so, enter your ID to return to your problem set.
+     - If so, enter your ID to return to your problem set.
+     - If not, you will receive a new ID and a new problem set.
 4. After, you will be directed to your problem set!
 From here, you can choose a problem from Problem 0 to Problem 19.

-Other things!
+   - The user prompt should guide your movement through the program.
+   - You may choose to try and solve a problem using nano.
+The file will not disappear in your session, so you may return to it even after you try another problem.
+   - You have the option to look at solutions (the only solution that is available currently is the solution for Problem 0);
+5. To exit, the prompt will guide you to an exit after you attempt one problem.
+Your progress will be saved to your ID.
    - To exit abruptly, either `Ctrl Z,` `Ctrl X,` or `Ctrl C`.
 Unfortunately, your progress will not be saved to your ID when you exit.